How we earn our money

 - Key criteria: No or low annual fees, travel benefits, flexible repayment, English-friendly support

-- Top providers: American Express, Barclays, TF Bank, Hanseatic Bank, N26
+- Top providers: American Express, TF Bank, Hanseatic Bank, N26

 - Suited for: Expats, newcomers, freelancers, students, and frequent travelers